KenKundert/nestedtext/doc/examples.rst

 ==========

 This example illustrates how one can implement references in *NestedText*.
-A reference allow you to define some content once and insert that content multiple places in the document.
+A reference allows you to define some content once and insert that content multiple places in the document.
+The example also demonstrates a slightly different way to implement validation and conversion on a per field basis with voluptuous_.

 PostMortem_ is a program that generates a packet of information that is securely shared with your dependents in case of your death.
 Only the settings processing